lojzezust/junit-eval/README.md

     1. Compile the test class against the assignment.
 In case of compilation failure the test counts as failed and compilation error is reported.
     **Note**: Not implemented methods/classes will cause compilation errors.
 It is thus recommended to separate test files into unit-sized chunks that test a single aspect of the assignment.
     2. Run the test cases and report the number of passed tests and the encountered errors.
-    3. (Optional) Analyze the source code against a grading criteria using LLMs (GPT API) and add the results to the report
-    4. Output the report for the assignment.
+    3. Output the report for the assignment.

 ## GPT Analysis of Submissions